Skokoo/ImCurvin/Mode.md

-## Mode Details in ImCurlin
+## Mode Details in ImCurvin

-In this section, I will explain the detailed operational modes integrated within ImCurlin.
+In this section, I will explain the detailed operational modes integrated within ImCurvin.
 Currently, the framework features 3 distinct modes: Default, Risk, and Defiance Mode.
 While ImCurlin strictly adheres to a minimalist and server friendly philosophy by default, Defiance Mode acts as a highly aggressive and unconventional engine.

-Here are the detailed breakdown of each mode in ImCurlin:
+Here are the detailed breakdown of each mode in ImCurvin:

 ### Default Mode
 Default Mode performs baseline endpoint scanning using wordlist driven reconnaissance.
 It randomizes UserAgents and injects spoofed IP headers to appear as legitimate traffic.
 Built-in rate limiting (1-3 second delays, 5 second pauses every 5 requests) avoids triggering detection.
 Perfect for initial target assessment before escalating to aggressive modes.